ColinH/Filez/README.md

 Files that exist in the old backups are hard linked into the new backup instead of copying from the source.

-Files for hard linking from an old to the new backup are found by file size and smart hash (not path or name).
+Files for hard linking from an old backup to the new backup are found by:

+ * Matching file size and smart hash.
+ * Matching file size and total hash.
+ * Matching file size and file name.
+ * Matching file size and file name and smart hash.
+ * Matching file size and file name and total hash.
+ * Matching file size and relative paths within source_dir and an old_backup.

+All available options are shown when invoked without command line arguments.

 The backup directories must all be on the same filesystem, and the source directory must be on a different one.